 Apple reveals triple-camera iPhone; US$5 monthly streaming TV undercuts Disney

-Apple Inc on Tuesday revealed a triple-camera iPhone, matching a feature rivals already have, and rolled out a streaming TV service priced to undercut Disney and Netflix.
+Apple Inc caught up with hardware rivals on Tuesday by revealing a triple-camera iPhone, and it rolled out a streaming TV service priced at US$5 a month, undercutting Disney and Netflix.

-CUPERTINO, Calif.: Apple Inc on Tuesday revealed a triple-camera iPhone, matching a feature rivals already have, and rolled out a streaming TV service priced to undercut Disney and Netflix.
+CUPERTINO, Calif.: Apple Inc caught up with hardware rivals on Tuesday by revealing a triple-camera iPhone, and it rolled out a streaming TV service priced at US$5 a month, undercutting Disney and Netflix.

-The announcements came at the company's biggest marketing event, where it unveils its top products for the year ahead.
+The announcements came at the company's biggest marketing event, where it unveils its top products for the year ahead, and showcased an aggressive Apple ready to battle on price.

-The long-awaited Apple TV+ streaming television service, which follows several false starts, will be available in over 100 countries, starting in November.
+The long-awaited Apple TV+ streaming television service will be available in over 100 countries, starting in November.

-Buyers of an iPhone, iPad or Mac will get a free year of streaming television service, opening the service potentially to hundreds of millions of viewers.
+Buyers of an iPhone, iPad or Mac will get a free year of streaming TV, potentially drawing hundreds of millions of viewers to the service.
 That catapults the new service into a rarified group of companies.

+"I think the pricing on the Apple TV service was definitely a positive surprise," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+"That's why you're seeing the hammering in some of the other video service-related names like Netflix, Amazon and Roku.
+Clearly, that was a positive that people were happy to hear."

+"We weren't expecting Apple Arcade and particularly Apple TV to be priced as aggressively as they were," Bajarin said.
+"They know once consumers get into their ecosystem, they don't leave."

-Apple revealed that its new iPhone 11 will come with two back cameras, including an ultra wide-angle lens and the next generation of microchips, the A13.
+Apple said its new iPhone 11 will come with two back cameras, including an ultra wide-angle lens and the next generation of microchips, the A13.
 Prices start at US$699, down from last year's new iPhone that started at US$749.

 The more expensive iPhone 11 Pro will have three cameras on the back - wide angle, telephoto and ultra-wide.
 It can create videos with all three back cameras and the front camera at the same time and starts at US$999.
 The iPhone 11 Pro Max with a bigger screen starts at US$1,099.
 The new phones are available to order Friday and will start shipping Sept.
 20.